ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 {{fig-example-AS-to-C-anchor_cnf}} shows an example of Access Token Response from the AS to C, following the issue of an access token for a group-audience, and bound to C's public key as asymmetric PoP key.

-The identifier of the group-audience was specified by the "aud" parameter of the Access Token Request to the AS and is specified by the "aud" claim of the issued access token, and is not repeated in the Access Token Response from the AS.
+The identifier of the group-audience was specified by the "aud" parameter of the Access Token Request to the AS, is specified by the "aud" claim of the issued access token, and is not repeated in the Access Token Response from the AS.

 The Access Token Response includes the "anchor_cnf" parameter.
 This specifies the public key of a trust anchor that C can use to validate the public keys of any RS with which the access token is going to be used.
 The public key of the trust anchor is here conveyed within an X.509 certificate used as public authentication credential for that trust anchor, by means of the CWT confirmation method "x5chain" defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 ~~~~~~~~~~~
+   Access Token Response

    Header: Created (Code=2.01)
-   Content-Format: application/ace+cbor
+   Content-Format: 19 (application/ace+cbor)
    Max-Age: 3600
    Payload:
    {
-     / access_token / 1 : b64'SlAV32hk'/...
+     / access_token / 1 : b64'SlAV32hk...12',
-      (remainder of CWT omitted for brevity;
+       / (full CWT elided for brevity;
-      CWT contains the client's RPK in the "cnf" claim)/,
+          CWT contains the client's RPK in the "cnf" claim) /
      / expires_in /   2 : 3600,
           e'anchor_cnf' : [
             {